-The drawer walls are approximately 6 inches wide and the maximum blade height above bed plate on the table saw is 3 inches, therefore after the first cut we have to turn the work piece upside down in order to complete the process.
+Reduce stock thicknesses to just over 5/8 inch on the table saw.
+The drawer walls are approximately 6 inches deep and the maximum blade height above bed plate on the table saw is 3 inches, therefore after the first cut we have to turn the work piece upside down in order to complete the process.
 This requires care and attention.
 Prior to making these cuts check and make sure that your table saw blade is absolutely vertical and at 90 degrees to the bed plate using a good quality machinist’s square.
 Make sure the stock is firmly against the fence and at 90 degrees to the bed plate.
 Use your right hand to push the material through and a push stick to maintain the stock at 90 degrees to the bed plate.
 Reverse and complete the second cut.

 Trim the rough sections on the planer.
 I prefer not to have any rough edges or laminations showing when the drawer is finished and assembled, consequently the 2 sides should overlap the long transverse walls.
 Mitring the two front corners will also obviate that problem.
 And with the exposed dowel (oval in shape) this adds to the aesthetics.